November 2021

 During the procedure, you will lie on your stomach, or for some neck procedures, on your side.
 An intravenous (IV) line will be placed in your arm or hand to deliver medication that will keep you comfortable during the procedure.

-Your doctor will numb a small area of skin around your spine with an anesthetic before the radiofrequency needles are inserted.
-The doctor will then use a special X-ray machine (fluoroscope) to help guide a special radiofrequency needle alongside the targeted nerves.
-To confirm proper position, a small amount of electrical current will be passed through a probe placed in the needle to the targeted nerve.
-At this point, you may experience brief pain or a muscle twitch, which the doctor will discuss with you at the time.
+Your doctor will numb a small area of skin around your spine with an anesthetic before inserting the radiofrequency needles.
+The doctor will then use a special X-ray machine (fluoroscope) to help guide a the needle alongside the targeted nerves.

 The length of the procedure depends on the treatment site and number of treatments performed, but frequently lasts less than an hour.
 From arrival to departure at the surgery center, the entire experience normally lasts between 3 and 4 hours.
-You might notice some soreness in the area where the needles were inserted, but this usually goes away in a day or two.

 It can take three or more weeks for the full effects of radiofrequency ablation to be felt.
 Although results vary from patient to patient, the effectiveness of radiofrequency ablation may last from six months to a year or even longer.
-Sometimes, nerves do grow back.
-In such cases, the radiofrequency ablation may be repeated.